This page is only for existing customers of the Amazon Glacier service using Vaults and the original REST API from 2012.

 Before starting this procedure, make sure that you've performed all of the prerequisite steps.
 To upload an archive, you must have a vault created, the AWS CLI configured, and be prepared to use Java, C#, or Python to calculate a SHA256 tree hash.

-The following procedure uses the initiate-multipart-upload
+The following procedure uses the initiate-multipart-upload,

-, and complete-multipart-upload
+upload-multipart-part, and complete-multipart-upload

 AWS CLI commands.